NUKIB/misp/docs/OIDC.md

 You can provide OIDC claim `organization` to user, that can contains organisation name or UUID.
 If this claim exists, MISP will assign user to that organisation.

+## Problems

+### Logout

+The problem with OpenID Connect is that if a user logout from one service, he will still be logged in to another service.
+This can be fixed by Backchannel logout, but currently is not supported in this image.

+### User blocking

+When a user is blocked in identity provider, he will be not blocked in MISP.
+That means that he could not logout, but an authentication key will still work and also notification e-mail will be still sent to his e-mail address.

 ## Example usage with [Keycloak](https://www.keycloak.org)

 ### Configure new client in Keycloak